snotskie/ttrpg/site/src/world.md

     #### History

+    As a varan, you are much like an iguana or komodo dragon, only larger, and capable of speech with other sentient species.
+Your scales, teeth, and claws offer you a natural self-defense, and your upbringing as an outsider has given you unique perspective on the other peoples of the land.

     #### Abilities

     - Licensed Driver

     #### What You Know

-    - Details about the necromancer who brought you back to life
+    As a varan, you would have grown up hearing:

+    - The varan are the latest species to gain sentience, seemingly all at once over night across the land
+    - Details about the home you grew up in, as well as local theories and rumors about why the varan suddenly became aware
+    - Whispers of locations where varan gather to trade information
-    - Humans believe their knights to be saviors of the realm
+    - The humans believe their warriors to be protectors of the whole realm
-    - tusks have been ambushing all manner of trade routes
+    - The tusks have been ambushing all manner of trade routes
-    - lucan think themselves safe under the protection of their dragon
+    - The lucan think themselves safe under the protection of their dragon
-    - ptero are resentful toward the humans over something that happened long ago, but they are pragmatic and continue to interact with them
+    - The ptero are resentful toward the humans over something that happened long ago, but they are pragmatic and continue to interact with them
-    - fae rarely interfere in the disagreements of others
+    - The fae rarely interfere in the disagreements of others

 ### Lifestyle

-!!! details ""
+!!! details "1.
+Carefree"
     #### Basic Stats

     - **Head:** $d4$